Menu Close

 Why the 4 kHz Dip?

-The anatomical location of the 4 kHz area of the basilar membrane corresponds to that area of basal turn (of the cochlea).
+The anatomical location of the 4 kHz area of the basilar membrane corresponds to that area of the basal turn (of the cochlea).
 It is more susceptible to damage due to:

 • The anatomical rigidity makes it prone to torsion and vascular injuries.